Sławomir

 Sławomir (/pl/) is a Polish male given name of Slavic origin.
-It consists of the Slavic elements sława/slava ("glory, fame") and mir ("peace, world").
+It consists of the stems -sław (sława, 'glory, fame') and mir ('peace, world').

 The feminine form of the name is Sławomira (/pl/).

 The Croatian and Serbian form of the name is Slavomir, the Czech and Slovak form is Slavomír.
 Nicknames for the name include Sławek, Slavko, Slavka, Sławka, Slava, Mirko, Mirek and Mira.